Gianna Gourley: Club career

-Fort Lauderdale United FC
+Fort Lauderdale United

 On May 16, 2024, Gourley signed her first professional contract with Fort Lauderdale United FC of the USL Super League ahead of the league's inaugural season.
 She started and played 90 minutes in the club's first-ever match as a franchise, a 1–1 draw with Spokane Zephyr FC on August 17.
 Gourley played in 9 matches with Fort Lauderdale United before being loaned out.

-DC Power FC (loan)
+DC Power

 On February 11, 2025, Fort Lauderdale United sent Gourley to fellow USL Super League team DC Power FC on a four-month loan with the option for a permanent transfer.
 She made her debut and scored her first goal for DC Power on February 23, the sixth goal in a 3–3 draw with Carolina Ascent FC.
 Gourley continued to convert chances, scoring in two of her next three matches with DC Power.
 She was subsequently named to the league's March team of the month for her efforts.
 Gourley went on to register 7 total goals in 14 appearances with DC Power, averaging a goal every other game.

-DC Power FC

 After leading DC in goals and shots, Gourley joined the club on a permanent transfer on July 9, 2025.
+In the first half of the 2025–26 campaign, she scored eight goals, the second-highest in the league.
+She also recorded three USL Super League Team of the Month honors.
+On January 13, 2026, she re-signed with DC through the 2026–27 season.